(Also read: 10 Best Sprout Recipes)

 Vitamin A has been associated with the improvement in vision health.
 Due to the presence of vitamin A, sprouts also help in improving your vision and eye sight.
 They also have antioxidant agents to protect the cells of the eyes from free radicals.
 So load up on more sprouts to ensure seeing a bright world out there.

-Benefits of sprouts: Due to the presence of vitamin A, sprouts also help in improving your vision
+Benefits of sprouts: Due to the presence of vitamin A, sprouts also help in improving your vision6.
+Heart friendly

 Sprouts have omega-3 fatty acids which help in boosting good cholesterol (HDL) levels and reduce the amount of harmful cholesterol in your blood vessels and arteries.
 Omega-3 fatty acids have anti-inflammatory properties that help in reducing the excessive stress on your cardiovascular system.
 The presence of potassium helps reduce blood pressure levels, further reducing the risk of any cardiovascular problem.

-Benefits of sprouts: Sprouts have omega-3 fatty acids
+Benefits of sprouts: Sprouts have omega-3 fatty acids7.
+Helps reduce acidity

 Sprouts are alkalizing to the body.
 They help regulate and maintain the pH levels of your body by reducing the level of acids.
 It is known that many illnesses including cancer are associated with excess acidity in the body.
 Include sprouts in your salads to ensure less acidity from citrus fruits.